August 28, 2019 at 12:04 #1452276

 Midnight Run – Very hopeful of a big season from him.
 He didn’t do much wrong last year, and looks as if they’re being patient with him.
 Even at the tail end of August, I think he looks perfect for The Ballymore, and if I wasn’t as tight with my Anteposts on Novice Hurdlers, I might chance that 25’s with Bet365.
 Just holding off though (for now), A’s also a chance he could go Albert Bartlett, or indeed go straight to chasing, but he’s one I’ll be following closely.

 Gypsy Island – Very impressive at Punchestown, and obviously an exciting prospect.
-Prominent in the betting for The Supreme, and that looks the obvious target.
+Prominent in the betting for The Supreme, and that looks the obvious target for her.

 Andy Dufresne – This boys route is even harder to second guess, but wherever he goes, he should be winning.
 I’m always cautious with “hype” horses, but I just get the impression he could be the real deal.